w3f/polkadot-wiki-mkdocs/docs/learn/archive/thousand-validators.md

 slug: ../thousand-validators
 ---

-import Tabs from "@theme/Tabs"; import TabItem from "@theme/TabItem"; import MessageBox from "../../../components/MessageBox"; import "../../../components/MessageBox.css";
+import MessageBox from "../../../components/MessageBox"; import "../../../components/MessageBox.css";

 <MessageBox message="The content on this page is archived.
 For up-to-date information, see the
 [Decentralized Nodes web page](https://nodes.web3.foundation/)." />